ixdat/LowOverpotentialRegime/README.rst

           # Change below path to match the path to the shared folder of your project.
           DATA_DIR = Path(r"C:\DATA\other_peoples_data\LowOverpotentialRegime")

+5. If you have any problems, questions, or comments, please contact us!
+Log an `Issue <https://github.com/ixdat/LowOverpotentialRegime/issues>`_ or write to sbscott@ic.ac.uk

 Figures
 -------